N8WM/cs-bot-v3/README.md

-# cs-bot-v3

 ## Setup

 The following instructions explain how to set up and run the development environment with a local Postgres database.
-Requires Docker.
+Requires a system with Docker and Ollama set up, and a discord bot token.

+### 0. Install Ollama if you haven't already

+Visit [https://ollama.com/download](https://ollama.com/download) to install and set up Ollama.
+To check if it's working, visit [http://localhost:11434](http://localhost:11434) in your browser; it should say something like `Ollama is running`.

 ### 1. Clone and initialize